Hi there, we see you're using OS, why not try our app?

 People from Black and Asian communities have a higher incidence of conditions such as diabetes and certain forms of hepatitis, making them more likely to need a transplant.

 Black, Asian and Minority Ethnic patients make up a third of the active kidney transplant waiting list.
-They wait longer for a kidney transplant than white patients.
+On average, these patients will wait longer for a kidney transplant than a white patient due to the lack of suitable organs.

 Organ donation is done anonymously with a donor’s organs going to patients who are well matched.